 - Watch our short video to find out the devastating impact that deliberate fires can have

 - Do you live in the countryside?
-Visit the countryside safety advice page to find out how you can help keep the glorious British countryside picture perfect
+Find out how you can help keep the glorious British countryside picture perfect

 With many people now working from home and schools closed to most children, it is even more important than ever that households are taking the right steps to ensure they are safe from fire.

 Everyone can do their part by taking small simple steps such as ensuring your smoke alarm is working and never leaving cooking unattended.

 - fit a smoke alarm on each level of your house and test the batteries regularly